Docs

 You’ll find the HTML element names for a component in the Styling page of each component.

-Style property assignments can also be scoped to specific component instances, by applying CSS class names to the components with the addClassName method and adding them to the root element selector prefixed with a period:
+Style property assignments can also be scoped to specific component instances, by applying CSS class names to the components and adding them to the root element selector prefixed with a period:

 Button specialButton = new Button("I'm special");